remedanM/remedanM/README.md

-- 👋 Hi, I’m @remedanM
+- 👋 Hi, I’m @remedan,
-- 👀 I’m interested in computers
+- 👀 I’m interested in solving problem and cyberworld
-- 🌱 I’m currently learning full stack and python
+- 🌱 learning full stack, python and figuring out how to get in programming/tech
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 if you've any thing to say you can reach me remedanmohammedzeyn19@gmail.com

 <!---
 remedanM/remedanM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.